Flannel is back on the tailoring table.

 The lumberjack favourite, this soft yet rugged and warm material is usually saved for checked casual shirts.
-But now flannel has made its way into the world of tailoring too – and despite its brushed appearance, the suits are sharp.
-Here’s your need-to-know on flannel and why you want a suit made out of it this season.
+But now flannel fabric has made its way into the world of tailoring too – and despite its brushed appearance, the suits are sharp.
+Here’s your need-to-know on flannel fabric and why you want a suit made out of it this season.

 It’s a fabric that goes through a brushing process to remove any lint and fibres, creating an incredibly soft finish.
 This brushed effect is why, when you run your hands over a flannel shirt or pair of pyjama bottoms, it has a fuzzed feel.
 It’s also why flannel is so warm because the down-like surface traps air.